 Engineering

-• Mechanical engineer.
+- Mechanical engineer.
 As a mechanical engineer, you design and build the mechanical parts of any system.
-You could specialise in car engines, tools, industrial equipment as well as many other areas.
-This job often involves a research element where you make sure your designs are functional and efficient in a testing phase prior to releasing the project or design.
+You could specialise in car engines, tools, industrial equipment.
+This job often involves a research element, where you make sure your designs are functional and efficient in a testing phase prior to releasing the project or design.

-• Electrical engineer.
-Electrical engineers design the electrical systems which are put into place in all areas that require power from all ranges of buildings to transport systems.
-This includes designing the electrical systems in the appliances that we use on a daily basis.
+- Electrical engineer.
+Electrical engineers design the electrical systems that exist in all items, buildings and systems requiring power.
+This includes designing the electrical systems in the appliances we use on a daily basis.

-Find out what engineering is and the skills and attributes you need to get into engineering.
+Find out what engineering is and the skills and attributes you'll need to get into engineering.

 Property, construction and architecture

-• Estate agent.
-Estate agents take on new and existing properties and find buyers to take on the property.
-In this role, you visit properties with clients, providing them with useful information about the site and surrounding area.
+- Estate agent.
+Estate agents take on new and existing properties and find buyers for them.
+In this role, you'll visit properties with clients, providing them with useful information about the site and surrounding area.
 You act as a middleman between the existing owner and the new buyer.

 Skills and qualifications

-Working in the engineering, energy and infrastructure industry could see you in a highly specialised area.
-Having a highly specialised knowledge of the area you work in is important for your job in the industry.
-Here are the skills and qualifications that you need to work in engineering, energy and infrastructure:
+Working in the engineering, energy and infrastructure industries could see you in a highly specialised area, and having a keen knowledge of the area you work in is important for your job in the industry.
+Here are the skills and qualifications you need to work in engineering, energy and infrastructure:

 Energy and engineering skills

-• Teamwork.
+- Teamwork.
 Lots of the work that you do in engineering is on very large systems and networks.
-Doing the work alone would take a significant amount of time so it is typically split up between a team.
-Having great teamwork skills helps you collaborate with your colleagues and make a system that is effective and works as a whole.
+Doing the work alone would be time-consuming, so it is typically split among a team.
+Having great teamwork skills helps you collaborate with your colleagues and make an effective system that works as a whole.

-• Critical thinking.
-You may come across issues with a project, for example the existing layout not being ideal for the work you’re doing.
-Being able to think critically helps you deal with the problems you come across and come up with creative solutions to your problems.
+- Critical thinking.
+You may come across issues with a project, eg. the existing layout not being ideal for the work you’re doing.
+Being able to think critically helps you deal with the problems you come across and come up with creative solutions.

-• Maths.
+- Maths.
 Most work in engineering requires a high level of mathematical knowledge.
-Along with this, you need precision and attention to detail so you can make sure your designs work for the requirements without having any faults.
+Along with this, you'll need precision and attention to detail so you can make sure your designs meet requirements without having any faults.

 Energy, engineering and architecture qualifications